 4. Any headline that is a question (see a theme emerging here?).
-Very occasionally these work.
-Usually people can just answer yes, no or don’t care and then get on with their day.
+These can be highly effective when they register with a question that your target audience is asking.
+Usually though, people can just answer yes, no or don’t care and then get on with their day.

 5. Headlines that start with a number, as in: ‘7 Signs your Cat May have a Higher IQ than you.‘ Yeah, I know you’ve read an article somewhere that these get all the shares.
 Does that mean people read or value them?
 Or are they just joining in the noise around a particular topic or hashtag?

 Here’s what the people who matter will likely be thinking: Oh, another of these, I’m guessing that four of these will be blindingly obvious and I probably already know or don’t care about the other three.